Begin the cancellation letter with the date, the company's name and address, and your account number.

 Or let our 500 letter-writing tutorials guide you step-by-step through the writing process, suggesting sample phrases and sentences for each writing step.
 In minutes, you can write an effective cancellation letter.

-You'll get a variety of cancellation letters for each of these topics:
+Includes a variety of cancellation letters and tutorials for each of these topics: